Wondering how to write a sales email that converts?

-Remember to give readers a strong, lasting impression.
+Remember when you write a sales email to customers: give them a strong, lasting impression.
 And ask them to act.

 You can ask the following question to lead the reader to prompt action:

-- Do you have a free slot available in your calendar for the next week?
+- Do you have a free slot available on your calendar for the next week?

 - Do you want to discuss your thoughts on this proposal?